A female student solving math on whiteboard

 Study a Common First Year

-This course shares a common first year with students on the Mathematics with Finance, Data Science and Computer Science courses.
+This course shares a common first year with students on the Mathematics with Finance, Mathematics with Data Science and Mathematics with Computer Science courses.

 This means that you’ll learn alongside students studying a similar discipline, helping to broaden your knowledge and exposure to other concepts, perspectives and professions in the first year of your degree.